Ashley Massaro: Personal life

-WWE lawsuit and sexual assault allegation
+WWE lawsuit and sexual assault

-In November 2016, Massaro joined a class action lawsuit against WWE, litigated by Konstantine Kyros, who has been involved in a number of other lawsuits against it, alleging that the company concealed risks of injury that caused them neurological damage.
+In November 2016, Massaro joined a class action lawsuit against WWE, litigated by Konstantine Kyros, who has been involved in a number of other lawsuits against the company, alleging that the company concealed risks of injury that caused them neurological damage.
 Massaro also alleged that she was sexually assaulted at a US military base during a WWE tour of Kuwait by a man posing as a doctor, and that WWE apologized but persuaded her to not report it to the appropriate authorities as they did not want it to affect the company's relationship with the military.
 The lawsuit was dismissed in late 2018.

 After her death, WWE said they had received an email from Massaro in October 2018 in which she expressed regret for having taken part in the lawsuit.
 An affidavit by Massaro describing the sexual abuse allegations in detail was subsequently released by the law firm that represented her after her death.
 WWE later said executives there were not informed of the allegations described in the affidavit.

 Despite previous denials from WWE about having knowledge of her allegation, in February 2024 an attorney representing former WWE Head of Talent Relations John Laurinaitis stated that: "most upper level management at sometime became aware of the allegations and ensured all proper WWE protocols were followed, including privacy for the alleged victim."
 That month, Vice News reported that the Naval Criminal Investigative Service had investigated Massaro's allegations from June 2019 to January 2020, although no further information about the investigation is known at this time.
 A further report by Vice News revealed that Massaro had accused WWE promoter Vince McMahon of "preying on female WWE wrestlers" and that she believed he had tried to sabotage her career after she rejected an advance from him.

+Epstein files

+In January 2026, Massaro was named in the Epstein files as a possible employee of Ghislaine Maxwell, the convicted main accomplice of child sex trafficker Jeffrey Epstein.
+In a redacted complaint, the claimant wrote "...She mentioned horrible things happening in the island [...] including [sic] dead body of a girl that 'had mask and was tied to a tree'.
+She said that 'the one from London was very mean and also the one from Miami.'
+Also that the man in the mention was making her [sic] fucking black guys and he liked to watch it, she was young – high school student [...] she also said that her friend Ashley Massarow [sic] (who died in 2019 – the WWE) got pregnant in high school.
+They both worked for Maxwell and Mechella from Miami Florida."
+(A "Jane Mechella" was named in the complaint, although it is unclear from the text who she actually was.)